 Norway's US$1t wealth fund snared by scandal over its CEO

-[OSLO] The world's biggest sovereign wealth fund faces serious questions over the conduct of its outgoing chief executive and the selection process of his successor amid a scandal involving a luxury jet and a private performance by Sting.
+THE world's biggest sovereign wealth fund faces serious questions over the conduct of its outgoing chief executive and the selection process of his successor, amid a scandal involving a luxury jet and a private performance by Sting.

 The revelations have stunned Norwegians and created the appearance of scandal around one of the country's most revered institutions.
 Mr Tangen's appointment had already raised questions.
 To some, his jet-set lifestyle seemed at odds with the spirit of a fund created to safeguard the savings of an entire nation.

-Mr Tangen, the founder of a US$16 billion investment firm called AKO Capital LLP whose funds are registered in the Cayman Islands, contacted Mr Slyngstad by email in January to ask about the job, Dagens Naeringsliv said on Monday.
-In the email, he referred to their meeting in November, the newspaper said.
+He, the founder of a US$16 billion investment firm called AKO Capital (which has funds registered in the Cayman Islands), contacted Mr Slyngstad by e-mail in January to ask about the job, the business newspaper Dagens Naeringsliv reported on Monday.
+In the e-mail, he referred to their meeting in November, the newspaper said.
 Mr Slyngstad never replied.

 Mr Slyngstad was invited to the event in an official capacity as a speaker, said Oystein Olsen, the governor of the central bank.

-"Slyngstad points out that he should have taken scheduled flights home covered by Norges Bank," Mr Olsen said in an email.
+"Slyngstad points out that he should have taken scheduled flights home covered by Norges Bank," he said in an e-mail.
 "Norges Bank will now review the journey to ensure that it is dealt with in accordance with the bank's ethical rules."

+He then flew back on the plane chartered by Mr Tangen "due to practical considerations", said Norges Bank Investment Management, the unit that manages the fund.

-The event included a private performance by Sting, at a cost of US$1 million, which was also paid for by Mr Tangen, according to VG.
+The event included a private performance by Sting at a cost of US$1 million, which was also paid for by Mr Tangen, VG reported.
+BLOOMBERG

-Another passenger on the flight paid for by Mr Tangen was his long-time friend, Attorney General Fredrik Sejersted.
-The office of Prime Minister Erna Solberg said on Sunday that Mr Sejersted would no longer be called on to advise in matters concerning Mr Tangen, given the ties between the two.
-Minister of Labour and Social Affairs Torbjorn Roe Isaksen, then in charge of trade and industry, also participated in the event, though the government paid for his travel and accommodation.

-For Mr Slyngstad, such events are normal and part of the job of the CEO of the wealth fund, it said.